gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ## Connectivity

 The application router supports integration with SAP Cloud Platform connectivity service.
 The connectivity service handles proxy access to SAP Cloud Platform cloud connector, which tunnels connections to private network systems.
 In order to use connectivity, a connectivity service instance should be created and bound to the Approuter application.
 In addition, the relevant destination configurations should have `proxyType=OnPremise`.
 Also, a valid XSUAA login token should be obtained via the login flow.

+### Support for Corporate Identity Provider Token Propagation

+The application router supports propagating corporate identity provider tokens to backend systems.

+For detailed information about the configuration of the corporate identity provider token propagation, see:
+- [Corporate Identity Providers](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/corporate-identity-providers?advAll=Corporate+identity+providers) in the documentation for  SAP Cloud Identity services and
+- [Principal Propagation](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/connectivity-in-cloud-foundry-environment) in the documentation for SAP BTP Connectivity service

+To enable the token propagation with the application router, follow these steps:

+* Create a connectivity service instance and bind it to the application router.
+Ensure that the binding configuration includes a token-type array with the value 'ias'.
+* Create a destination service instance and bind it to the application router.
+Ensure that binding configuration contains a token-type array with the value 'ias'.
+* Configure the Identity Authentication service with the consumed-services property to include the connectivity and destination service instance names.
+* Make sure that the authentication type for the login is based on Identity Authentication service (IAS).

+**Note** : Token propagation from a corporate identity provider is only supported for destinations defined at the subaccount level.

 ## SaaS Application Registration in SAP BTP